IceHe/lib/java/cmd/javac.md

 `finally`

-- Warns about **finally clauses that can’t be completed normally**, for example:
+- Warns about **finally clauses that can't be completed normally**, for example:

 ```java
 public static int m() {